- Article Resources

 - STL Showroom

 The end of summer has officially arrived so it’s only right that we take a look at our predictions on what this year’s fall & winter interior design trends have in store for us.
-Although some trends will have continued since the beginning of the year, others will particularly blossom in the “Organic Glamour” movement during this season and the next.
+Some trends have continued going strong, while others will now particularly blossom in the “Organic Glamour” movement (which is currently dominating this season and the next).
 We’re here to take a closer look at them.

 African inspired accessories and textiles are emerging in bedrooms and living rooms alike.
 Think of historical tribal prints and leopard patterns that incorporate bold colors such as vibrant oranges, inky blues, earthy plums, and a gorgeous deep burgundy.
 You’ll see these prints utilized in throw blankets, pillows, rugs, curtains, and even in pieces of furniture (if you’re daring).

-Showcasing the uniqueness that you can only find in a product that was custom-made and handcrafted will give you the upper hand in owning something that’s rare and one of a kind.
+Showcasing the uniqueness that you can only find in a product that was custom-made and handcrafted will give you the upper hand in owning something that’s rare/one of a kind.
 Mix this concept in with the ongoing trend of natural materials such as brass and gold and you’re right on board with the “Organic Glamour” train.
-Lately, consumers have been flocking towards the idea of being able to show support for independent crafters or small businesses all while displaying the authenticity in their creations.
+Lately, consumers have been flocking towards the idea of showing support for independent crafters or small businesses all while displaying the authenticity in their creations.
 As you can imagine, these are purchases being made in good consciousness therefore buyers are overall more satisfied with the production of their exclusive items.
 What’s better than investing in something that looks fantastic in your home for a good cause?

 Brass, copper, and rose gold are natural materials that are truly receiving a lot of love in partnership with the color white.
 You’ll typically see an all-white canvas in the form of a living room, kitchen, or bedroom with pops of warm metals.
-These “pops” can be found in accent pieces such as coffee tables, nightstands, shelving units, or any type of warmer hued metal accessory.
+These “pops” can be found in accent pieces such as door handles, coffee tables, nightstands, shelving units, and more.

 Not literally per say, but DIY painted walls or audacious wallpapers that make the room appear more vibrant and “alive” are an added bonus to any environment.
 Horticulture-themed walls are a majestic way to pull the inspiration of beauty and realness of the outdoors into your home, which especially takes the “Organic Glamour” trend to a whole other level.
-If you don’t want to take that dive and commit to such bold statements in fear of its longevity then you can always go down the route of porcelain tiles that exude the same amount of personality and character, but with a more subtle appeal.
+If you don’t want to take that dive and commit to such bold statements in fear of its longevity then you can always go down the route of porcelain tiles that exude the same amount of personality and character (but with more subtlety).

 Current Trending Color Palettes –